How to enable full disk encryption after install? #58

 does not request a password or output anything, same for

-and it does not return change anything during reboot.Let us try from a live ISO.
+/dev/vda1and it does not return change anything during reboot.Let us try from a live ISO.
 Does not help

-cryptsetup reencrypt
+cryptsetup reencrypt.Output:

 Output: